zulip/zulip/docs/integration-guide.md

 ### Step 3: Create tests

-Every webhook integraton should have a corresponding test class in `zerver/tests/test_hooks.py`.
+Every webhook integration should have a corresponding test file in `zerver/tests/webhooks/`.

 You should name the class `<WebhookName>HookTests` and this class should accept `WebhookTestCase`.
 For our HelloWorld webhook, we name the test class